IceBucket420/IceBucket420.github.io/README.md

 - Feature 12- Cart page implement, which allows users to to view their orders and then access  the checkout.
 - Feature 13- Checkout page implemented, this allows users to view their total order and cost, they can also use points earned from activites to reduce their total, and also chose their payment method.
 - Feature 14- order page implemeted, this allows users to the points earned from ordering.
+-Feature 15 - cart paged implemented, users can view their orders they added from the product deatails pages and then checkout from the page with their orders.

 ### Future implementations